 The Producers of your messages largely depend on your business case.
 In most cases I've seen a custom piece of software (think reservation system, transaction registration, etc) publishes a message to the Message Channel.

-The heart of our EDA, the Message Channel is most commonly built using AWS Simple Notification Service.
 AWS SNS is a Pub/Sub messaging service that is highly scalable, durable and fully managed.

 A message that is sent to SNS is always sent to a specific topic.
 You can think of a topic as a sort of categorization of the type of messages.
 Consumers that subscribe to an SNS topic will receive all message sent to that topic.

 Since SNS is a pub/sub mechanism, AWS SNS will try to deliver messages to the subscribers of a particular topic (push).
 To ensure message delivery, you will need to ensure high availability of your consumers, and ideally setup a dead letter queue to store any messages that could not be delivered.